mantidproject/mantid/dev-docs/source/Testing/MSlice/MSliceTestGuide.rst

 ------------
 MSlice is a tool for visualizing cuts and slices of inelastic neutron scattering data.
 This version uses Mantid to process the data and plots it using matplotlib.
 It includes both a GUI and a commandline interface with a script generator.

+See here for the current MSlice documentation: http://mantidproject.github.io/mslice

 Set Up
 ------